Ursula Weide, PhD, JD, NCC, FT

 Dr. Weide is a member of the International Critical Incident Stress Foundation ICISF and has received training in Critical Stress Management (Defusing, Debriefing, Psychological First Aid).
 She has considerable experience working with individuals traumatized by violent death and continuing disturbing thoughts and images.

 Dr. Weide is a Red Cross Certified Disaster Mental Health Volunteer.
-She recently participated in a full scale emergency drill at National Airport, and provided Disaster Mental Health assistance on the Mall during the 2013 inauguration.
+She recently participated in full airport emergency drills at National Airport And Dulles Airport, and provided Disaster Mental Health assistance on the Mall during the 2013 inauguration.
 She is also a proud member of the Maryland State Funeral Directors Association Disaster Response Team MSFDADRT.
 This is one of only four such state teams in the nation and was deployed during Katrina.
 Much to her regret, she was not with the team yet.
 The most recent drill, a simulated earthquake in Baltimore, took place at Towson University in cooperation with the National Guard and the Maryland Defense Force.
 Dr. Weide is also a crisis mental health volunteer for the Virginia Medical Reserve Corps.

 Because of her personal experience